Advising Services Staff

 Liz Monte joined CCAS in the Fall of 2010 after seven years in the Department of Athletics and Recreation as the lacrosse coach.
 As an academic adviser, Liz reviews Independent Study and Internship proposals, monitors the Basic Science Sequence and assists with the Prizes Program in addition to general advising for students in the College of Arts and Sciences.
 She earned a BA in American Studies from the University of Maryland.

 Lisa Norwood serves as the Assistant Dean in the Hajim School of Engineering and Applied Sciences, taking her back in some sense to her roots.
 In 1986 she earned a BS degree in Geomechanics from the Hajim School, and worked in the "outside world" for a few years.
-As an undergraduate, she was one of two Coordinators of our Orientation Programs, and when we hired her in Academic Support she eventually assumed the position of Director of Orientation.
+As an undergraduate, she was one of two Coordinators of our Orientation Programs, and when we hired her in Advising Services she eventually assumed the position of Director of Orientation.
 In 1995, Lisa completed a Master's Degree in Higher Education Administration at the Warner School, and shortly thereafter began working with undergraduates in the Hajim School.

 Belinda Redden joined the CCAS advising staff in January 2000.
 Belinda earned an A.B. from Dartmouth and an MA from Middlebury, both in French Language and Literature.
 Belinda is no stranger to the world of higher education, having spent most of her adult life in academe not only as a graduate student, but also as a French instructor, research assistant, library assistant, and special programs coordinator at institutions such as Princeton, Bryn Mawr, and Ohio University prior to coming to UR in 1999.
 Her previous roles in academia have afforded her a unique perspective on undergraduates.
 She brings this perspective to her duties in CCAS as an Assistant Director, and serves as Director of Fellowships.